Nidhimange/Nidhi-Mange/README.md

 ![PHOTO-2024-05-07-17-06-04 (1)](https://github.com/Nidhimange/Nidhi-Mange/assets/161089968/31b7251c-c7c9-4fd9-9924-e7558961efe0)

 ## About Me
-- 📚 Currently pursuing a MS in Business Analytics at the University of the Pacific.
+- 🎓 **Education**: Recently graduated with a MS in Business Analytics from the University of the Pacific.
-- 💼 Passionate about using analytics to solve business challenges.
+- 💼 **Professional Passion**: Passionate about using analytics to solve business challenges.
+Currently seeking a full-time role where I can apply my skills in data visualization, predictive analytics, and strategic decision making.
-- 🌍 Based in California, United States.
+- 🌍 **Location**: Based in California, United States.
-- 🔍 Current Interests:
+- 🔍 **Current Interests**:
   - Data Visualization and Predictive Analytics
   - Strategic Decision Making and Business Strategy
   - Agile Project Management and Scrum Methodologies
   - Process Improvement and Efficiency Optimization
   - Using JIRA for project tracking and management
   - Business Process Modeling and Requirements Analysis

 ## 🛠️ Technical Skills
  - **Programming Languages:** Python, SQL, R, R Studio